Beau Brummell: Life

 The family had achieved middle class status, but William Brummell was ambitious for his son George to become a gentleman, and he was raised with that understanding.
 It was suggested (possibly by the Brummells) that William Brummell was an illegitimate descendant of Frederick, Prince of Wales.

 Brummell was educated at Eton College and made his precocious mark on fashion when he not only modernised the white stock, or cravat, that was the mark of the "Eton boy", but added a gold buckle to it.

 He progressed to Oxford University, where, by his own example, he made cotton stockings and dingy cravats fall out of favour.
 While an undergraduate at Oriel College in 1793, he competed for the Chancellor's Prize for Latin Verse, coming second to Edward Copleston, who later became provost of his college.
-He left the university after only a year at age sixteen.
+He left the university after only a year at age 16.

 Military career

-In June 1794, Brummell joined the Tenth Royal Hussars as a cornet, the lowest rank of commissioned officer, and soon after had his nose broken by a kick from a horse.
+In June 1794, Brummell joined the 10th Light Dragoons, later the Tenth Royal Hussars as a cornet, the lowest rank of commissioned officer, and soon after had his nose broken by a kick from a horse.
 His father died in 1795, by which time Brummell had been promoted to lieutenant.
 His father had left him an inheritance of some £30,000.
 Ordinarily a considerable sum, it was inadequate for the expenses of an aspiring officer in the personal regiment of the Prince of Wales.
 The officers, many of whom were heirs to noble titles and lands, "wore their estates upon their backs – some of them before they had inherited the paternal acres."
 Officers in any military regiment were required to provide their own mounts and uniforms and to pay mess bills, but the 10th in particular had elaborate and nearly endless variations of uniform.
 Their mess expenses were unusually high because the regiment frequently enjoyed banquets and entertainment.

-For such a junior officer, Brummell took the regiment by storm, fascinating the Prince, "the first gentleman of England", by the force of his personality.
-He was allowed to miss parade, shirk his duties and, in essence, do just as he pleased.
-Within three years, by 1796, he was made a captain, to the envy and disgust of older officers who felt that "our general’s friend was now the general."
+For such a junior officer, Brummell took the regiment by storm, fascinating the Prince:

 In 1797, when his regiment was sent from London to Manchester, he immediately resigned his commission, citing the city's poor reputation, undistinguished ambience and want of culture and civility.